innawaylabs/tippsie/README.md

 ### Optional features
 * [x] Auto-apply the default tip percentage when changed
-* [x] Remembering the bill amount across app restarts
+* [x] Remembering the bill amount across app restarts (< 5 minutes)
-* [ ] Ignore the remembered bill amount after 10 minutes
 * [x] Using locale-specific currency
 * [ ] Switch thousands separators based on selected currency
 * [ ] UI animations

 ### Additional features
 * [x] Remembering the tip percentage across app restarts.
+* [x] Added an option to round up/down the total amount.
+* [x] Added a decimal keypad
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
-* [ ] Theming the Settings page like the main application page.
+* [x] Theming the Settings page like the main application page (applied colors).
 * [ ] Support orientation change and make it compatible on other screens.

 ## Project Analysis